umassos/edge-cloud-benchmarking/README.md

 ## Usage
 You can refer to and modify [run.sh](run.sh) to get started quickly.
-You can also manually run the benchmarks following the following steps:
+You can also manually run the benchmarks following the following steps below:

 1. Provision the resources using `terraform apply`: